blueraleigh/blueraleigh.github.io/software/index.md

 ---
 ## macroevolution

-An R package that provides functionality for useful macroevolutionary tools that are missing from commonly used R packages (e.g. ape) as well as implementations of methods developed for my own research.
+An R package that provides functionality for useful macroevolutionary tools that are missing from commonly used R packages (e.g., ape) as well as implementations of methods developed for my own research.
 Most functionality is written in C and called from R using the ```.Call``` API.
 [Github](https://github.com/blueraleigh/macroevolution)

 ## rsqlite